gilir/rpi-alpine/README.md

 You are able to run this Docker image in Docker for Mac/Windows, and any architecture.
 The Docker image is based on `armhf/alpine:3.5`.

-Bases on Hypriot rpi-alpine (https://github.com/hypriot/rpi-alpine).
+Based on Hypriot rpi-alpine (https://github.com/hypriot/rpi-alpine).